Contains the active ingredient zolpidem tartrate

 If you take too much (overdose)

-If you take too much zolpidem your consciousness may be impaired (ranging from drowsiness to light coma), or can be fatal.
+If you take too much zolpidem your consciousness may be impaired (ranging from drowsiness to light coma) and can be fatal.

 While you are taking this medicine